Folkestone Groomers Directory

 Treatment Duration

 Treatment often lasts several weeks.
-The full course must be completed even after symptoms clear, to achieve a proper cure and prevent resistance.
-Owners should never stop treatment early or skip doses—if a dose is missed, they should skip it and continue the regular schedule rather than doubling up.[1]
+You must complete the full course even after symptoms clear, to achieve a proper cure and prevent resistance.
+Never stop treatment early or skip doses—if you miss a dose, skip it and continue the regular schedule rather than doubling up.[1]

 Topical Ketoconazole: Shampoos and Creams

 Ketoconazole is also available in topical forms—shampoos, creams, and gels—which carry far less risk than oral tablets.
-This is where groomers might actually use ketoconazole, but only when a vet has prescribed it.
+Your vet may prescribe these for milder infections or as part of a combined treatment approach.

 Ketoconazole Shampoo